CIRCL/data-processing/grouping/README.md

     <sha256> hash('md5': <md5>, 'sha1': <sha1>, 'filename': <filename>, 'path': <path>, 'ssdeep': <ssdeep>)
 ```

-The second step (optional) is to query the fast redis lookup web service to get all the event ID associated to the hashes:
+The second step is to associate all your samples to their MISP event:

 ```
     ./correlator.py -e